linrunner/TLP/README.rst

 *balanced* (BAT) and *power-saver* (SAV), allowing to adjust between savings and performance independently for battery and AC operation.

-Starting with version 1.9, TLP is supplemented by the *TLP profiles daemon* (tlp-pd).
-It provides the D-Bus interface, which lets desktop environments show a switch so you can choose from the three profiles.
-Together with TLP as the backend for applying the profiles, tlp-pd **replaces the power-profiles-daemon**.
+*Version 1.9* introduces the (optional) TLP profiles daemon (**tlp-pd**), which enables choosing between the three profiles with a mouse click.
+Together with TLP as the backend it **replaces power-profiles-daemon** by implementing the same D-Bus API that major Linux desktop environments like GNOME, KDE and Cinnamon already use for switching power profiles.

 In addition TLP can enable or disable Bluetooth, NFC, Wi-Fi and WWAN radio devices on boot and when connecting/removing the LAN cable.

-For ThinkPads and other laptops it provides a unified way to configure charge thresholds and recalibrate the battery.
+For ThinkPads and other supported laptops it provides a unified approach to battery charge thresholds.

 Documentation
 -------------